eazar001/game_of_life/README.md

 is an efficient way to handle the ticks without calculating neighbor counts of each cell redundantly.
 Booleans where chosen rather than using another class in order to maintain some efficiency on each cycle.

+Another 2-D list was used as a lookup table to store and retrieve the neighbor counts of each cell efficiently.

 ### Challenges

 The first optimization to reduce redundant neighbor calculations was effective, but then I proceeded to fall in the trap of getting obsessed over performance.
 One of the next steps I took was to try converting all logical control flow structures into bitwise operations and matching on integers in switch statements.
 Much to my surprise (and chagrin), I actually noticed a significant performance degradation.
+You can actually view my failed attempt in the `bitwise` branch of this repo.

 My next step was to try some sort of parallelized implementation.
 Normal threads wouldn't do the job in Python due to limitations imposed by the GIL (global interpreter lock), which would do little more than force me into a plethora of context switches on every tick.
 The next step was to try using the `multiprocessing` module to map chunks of rows across N process (where N = CPU count).
 Unsurprisingly, the overhead of